-- You spend anywhere from $50.00 – $300.00 hiring someone to find where your Subject works
+You spend anywhere from $50.00 – $300.00 hiring someone to find where your Subject works

-- You spend around $50.00 filing paperwork with the Courthouse and getting a Writ of Execution
+- You spend around $75.00 filing paperwork with the Courthouse and obtaining a Writ of Execution

 - You spend around $100.00 in Process Server/Sheriff fees

 Let’s say you’re successful in finding the place of employment.
 You serve the earnings withholding order, and your Subject’s employer garnishes his paycheck.
 Your Subject gets paid every two (2) weeks, and by law – in most States – you can only garnish 25% of the Disposable Earnings per paycheck.
-Scroll down a bit further for some great information on exactly how the “25%” works.
+Scroll down a bit further for information on exactly how the “25%” works.

 Anyway, so….your Subject makes $1500.00 every two weeks.
 After taxes and other deductions, he’s left with $1000.00.
 If you take 25% of that, you get $250.00 from the Sheriff.
 Yes, the paperwork usually goes through the Sheriff’s Department.
 That’s not bad, and over a few months or years, it’s a steady stream of income and you can probably have your Judgment paid off in no time.

 And what if your debtor has other exemptions?
 Social Security, retirement, child support, alimony, disability, etc. These are just a few of the types of exemptions he can claim.
 And, what if someone else is already garnishing his wages?
-It’s maximum 25% TOTAL – not per individual garnishment.
+It’s a maximum 25% TOTAL – not per individual garnishment.

 It’s absolutely CRUCIAL that your debtor has a good job.
-A job that he’s not likely to quit.
-I’m sure there’s some exceptions, but most people with menial jobs will quit after the very first garnishment – or shortly thereafter.
+A job that he or she is not likely to quit.
+I’m sure there are’s some exceptions, but most people with menial jobs will quit after the very first garnishment – or shortly thereafter.

 Anything having to do with a debtor’s finances, which we believe includes employment, falls under the laws of the GLB.
 Not good – and we recommend that you consult with a competent Attorney.
 We also recommend finding the debtor’s employment by yourself, and you can get some great tips here: How to Find Someone’s Employment.

 U.S. Wage Garnishment Limits and Laws